-To move multiple pages, drag one and then tap additional pages to collect them into a stack.
+To move multiple pages, start to drag one and then tap additional pages with another finger to collect them into a stack.
 Move them to your desired location and lift your finger to place them in the order they were picked up, or tap Cancel to put them back in their original positions.

-Rearrange is available for most PDF file (DRMed or password-protected files cannot be modified)
+(DRMed or password-protected files cannot be modified)